lukeslattry/restAPI.v2/readme.txt

 |_|  \___||___/\__\_| |_/\_|    \___/  |_|_| |_|  \____/\___/

 A slightly more advanced restAPI written in Go for a task "to do" application.

+Be sure to run the ```$ go get``` command to retrieve the Gorilla Mux package from Github

 **Just the Go source files.
 Full workspace comimg soon**